Coding4ever123/http_commands/README.md

 A http client controled with the command pallet

-# Update: 2.1.0
+# Update: 3.0.1

-1. Added progress bar for detailed progress on request
+1. fixed bug when redoing speedtest.

 # How do i use this?